August 15, 1998: The iMac G3 — Apple’s brightly colored, translucent Macintosh relaunch — goes on sale to a rabid audience.

 Still, the machine became an enormous success.
 Apple soon borrowed its winning design language and internet focus to create the new clamshell iBook laptop.

 Did you own an iMac G3?
-Now, more than 20 years later, what are your thoughts and memories of one of Apple’s most iconic computers?
+More than two decades later, what are your thoughts and memories of one of Apple’s most iconic computers?
 Leave your comments below.